Driver Routing and Scheduling with Synchronization Constraints: Problem Description

 \textit{Solution and Objective Function:} We aim to route and schedule drivers such that the total number of drivers is minimized while serving all ride requests and complying with relevant legal regulations.
 Specifically, a solution i)~determines intermediate stops at service stations, ii)~sets exact departure times at all nodes, iii)~assigns drivers to ride segments, iv)~specifies driver exchanges and deadheading, and v)~sets breaks for all drivers.

-\textit{Constraints:} A solution to the \gls{DRSPMS} is subject to the following constraints: \begin{compactitem} \item Every ride $r \in \setOfRides$ is executed (i.e., every customer node $v \in \mathcal{C}_{r}$ is visited within its time windows $\paramTimeWindow_{v}$). \item Both a vehicle and a driver can only cover a single ride at a time. \item Vehicles can move only while being paired up with a driver and vice versa. \item Movements of drivers and vehicles are synchronized in time and space. \item Driver schedules comply with the legal regulations, specifically the limits $\paramContSteering$, $\paramDailySteering$, and $\paramDailyWorking$ are not exceeded and the minimum break duration $\paramBreak$ is fulfilled. \item Detours via service stations must not exceed the detour limit $\paramDetourLimit$.
+\textit{Constraints:} A solution to the \gls{DRSPMS} is subject to the following constraints: \begin{compactitem} \item Every ride $r \in \setOfRides$ is covered by one or multiple drivers such that every customer node $v \in \mathcal{C}_{r}$ is visited within its time windows $\paramTimeWindow_{v}$. \item A driver can only cover a single ride at a time. \item Drivers can move only while being paired up with a vehicle and vice versa. \item Movements of drivers and vehicles are synchronized in time and space. \item Driver schedules comply with the legal regulations, specifically the limits $\paramContSteering$, $\paramDailySteering$, and $\paramDailyWorking$ are not exceeded and the minimum break duration $\paramBreak$ is fulfilled. \item Detours via service stations must not exceed the detour limit $\paramDetourLimit$. \end{compactitem}